OmkarK-7/OmkarK-7/README.md

 ---

 I'm an ML engineer who enjoys working across the full stack of machine learning — from training models to deploying them in a way that's actually production-ready.
-I've done research in deep learning for drug discovery at IIT Bombay, built real-time computer vision systems, and trained RL agents in game environments.
+I've done research in deep learning for drug discovery, built real-time computer vision systems, trained RL agents in game environments, and put together agentic RAG pipelines with hybrid retrieval and tool-calling.
 I care about writing clean, reproducible, and well-documented ML code — not just notebooks that work on my machine.

-- 🎓 B.Tech from **IIT Bombay** (MEMS + Minor in EE)
+- 🔬 Research background in generative DL + computational biology
-- 🔬 Research background in **generative DL + computational biology**
+- ⚙️ Interested in MLOps, production-ready ML systems, and applied RL
-- ⚙️ Interested in **MLOps, production ML systems, and applied RL**
+- 🤖 Recently exploring agentic AI, LLM fine-tuning, and RAG systems
-- 📬 Open to **AI/ML Engineer** and **Research Engineer** roles
+- 📬 Open to AI/ML Engineer and Research Engineer roles

 ---
 ## 🧰 Tech Stack

 #### Languages